Alisadaintanvir/PyGmailManager/README.md

 PASSWORD: Your Gmail account app password.

+### Criteria
+- There are some examples for the criteria (key):
+  1. FROM: Searches for messages sent from a specific email address.

+  2. TO: Searches for messages sent to a specific email address.

+  3. SUBJECT: Searches for messages with a specific subject line.

+  4. BODY: Searches for messages containing specific text in the body.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please feel free to open an issue or create a pull request.